The Cheesecake Factory (CAKE)

 ---|---|---|---|---|---|

-The long-term activity ratios provide insight into how efficiently The Cheesecake Factory is utilizing its assets to generate sales over a period of time.
+The Cheesecake Factory's long-term activity ratios provide insights into how efficiently the company is utilizing its assets to generate sales.

 1. Fixed Asset Turnover:

-- The Fixed Asset Turnover ratio measures how effectively the company is using its fixed assets to generate revenue.
+- The fixed asset turnover ratio measures how effectively a company is generating revenue from its investment in fixed assets.

 2. Total Asset Turnover: